isomerpages/moe-pasirrissec/_cca/Sports Groups/Floorball (Boys).md

 ### Highlights

-* Our boys participated in our maiden National School Games Floorball Championships in 2024 (C-Division Boys) League 3.
+* Our boys participated in our maiden National School Games Floorball Championships in 2024 (C-Division Boys) League 3
-* We participatied at the U14 Pesta Sukan Floorball Challenge (Quarter-Finals) and U17 Pesta Sukan Floorball Challenge (Preliminary Round) in July.
+* We participated at the U14 Pesta Sukan Floorball Challenge (Quarter-Finals) and U17 Pesta Sukan Floorball Challenge (Preliminary Round) in July
-* We also grew as a team through our participation at the  U16 Youth Floorball League (November, December 2024).
+* We also grew as a team through our participation at the  U16 Youth Floorball League (November, December 2024)
-* Participation at the NSG and external competitions have provided our boys with a holistic CCA experience.
+* Participation at the NSG and external competitions have provided our boys with a holistic CCA experience

 ### Open to Boys only